getAlby/lightning-browser-extension/README.md

 ### 🛠 Development

-- `yarn install` to install dependencies
+- `yarn install -D` to install all dependencies including dev dependencies
 - To watch file changes in development

   - Chrome